 Sylvie Deffayet Davrout is a clinical psychologist, coach and has a doctorate in Management.
-She is a Professor of Management, and she heads the Chair in Leadership and Managerial Competencies.
+She is a Professor of Management, and she heads the Chair in Leadership Development.
 She developed the Learning Teams ™ pedagogy which rehabilitates leaders in their power to act.
 She advocates for inductive and collaborative leadership pedagogies.
 She is the author of the book "Keys to authority; strengthen your legitimacy as a manager "(Eyrolles 2010).

 Her work focuses on the foundations of contemporary managerial authority, in particular Self Leadership (internal models of authority, followership, the art of questionning and the fabric of the reflexive manager).

 Louise Henninot is a Pedagogy and Multimedia Engineer.
 Passionate about learning mechanisms, her job is to design and implement innovative pedagogical methods.
 Designing customized courses in blended learning is her favorite subject: E-learning, serious game, spoc but also face-to-face teaching techniques… Her goal is to match the best tools for each context that arises.